CornCube/tempo-shift/README.md

 Downloads and converts tracks from YouTube into a specific rhythm.

 ![](demo.gif)
+*out of date, now uses a web UI

 ## Features
 * Download songs straight from YouTube using individual links, public playlists, or video titles